Reviews / October 29, 2019

 Directed by Curtis Harrington

-Regular readers of the site will be all too aware of my sorry habit of repeatedly trotting out the same lame theory—that the cynicism implicit in cheap knockoffs sometimes allows them to bring out aspects of the source material that a more earnest, sophisticated effort might miss—-in the hope that it’ll catch on.
+Regular readers of the site will be all too aware of my sorry habit of repeatedly trotting out the same lame theory—that the cynicism implicit in cheap knockoffs sometimes allows them to bring out aspects of the source material that a more earnest, sophisticated effort might miss—in the hope that it’ll catch on.
 No luck so far, so I’ve decided I need a high-sounding epithet to capture the idea and make me famous, and I’ve been toying with “revelatory mimesis.”
-Devil Dog is an excellent example of revelatory mimesis, plus it’s a mimesis that features my nemesis: the German Shepherd, known in the UK throughout my childhood as an Alsatian and given to chasing children—–more specifically, me—around static caravan sites, playgrounds, cul-de-sacs, and other British places of natural beauty.
+Devil Dog is an excellent example of revelatory mimesis, plus it’s a mimesis that features my nemesis: the German Shepherd, known in the UK throughout my childhood as an Alsatian and given to chasing children—more specifically, me—around static caravan sites, playgrounds, cul-de-sacs, and other British places of natural beauty.

 Both Rosemary’s Baby and The Exorcist highlighted the growing fear of children and young people that walked abroad in the America of the day while a generation of gullible parents decided that the good old generation gap was actually a fiery line between God’s grace and Satan’s evil, and Devil Dog takes as inspiration another bit of evil offspring devilry: Damien’s Rottweiler from 1976’s The Omen.

 Written with enjoyable crypto-Christian hackery by husband-and-wife team Elinor and Stephen Karpf (also responsible for 1972’s enjoyable Gargoyles), rarely has the fear of white-bread teens turning into avatars of evil force been more ham-fistedly metaphorized—you can practically feel the momentum of what would become the Satanic Panic of the 1980s coalescing like curdled milk.
 Luckily, though, Devil Dog was directed by the talented Gene Curtis Harrington, who manages to produce something that, while completely adhering to the slick, fundamentally inoffensive prerequisites of the TV movie, possesses an undercurrent of exciting strangeness.
-Harrington, it turns out, was an associate of Kenneth Anger, Marjorie Cameron, and avant-garde film pioneer Maya Deren, as well as one the forerunners of Queer Cinema.
-Harrington apparently also owned a signed copy of Crowley’s The Book of Thoth, so presumably whoever hired him knew about his Magickal bona fides and assumed that he would do a sterling job with what, let’s be candid, is pretty ludicrous material.
+Harrington, it turns out, was an associate of Kenneth Anger, Marjorie Cameron, and avant-garde film pioneer Maya Deren, as well as one of the forerunners of Queer Cinema.
+He apparently also owned a signed copy of Crowley’s The Book of Thoth, so presumably whoever hired him knew about his Magickal bona fides and assumed that he would do a sterling job with what, let’s be candid, is pretty ludicrous material.

-After a great opening featuring a brilliantly lurid, low-rent Satanic Mass starring the always amazing Martine Beswick (star of one of the only two Oliver Stone films I actually like—1974’s Seizure), we’re introduced to the Barry family: Mike (Richard Crenna) and Betty (Yvette Mimieux), an “average American couple” with two kids, Bonnie (Kim Richards—gratifyingly alive again after being both shot while eating an ice cream in Assault on Precinct 13 and crashed in The Car) and Charlie (Ike Eisenmann, who co-starred with Richard in the subsequent Witch Mountain films).
+After a great opening featuring a brilliantly lurid, low-rent Satanic Mass starring the always amazing Martine Beswick (star of one of the only two Oliver Stone films I actually like—1974’s Seizure), we’re introduced to the Barry family: Mike (Richard Crenna) and Betty (Yvette Mimieux), an “average American couple” with two kids, Bonnie (Kim Richards—gratifyingly alive again after being both shot while eating an ice cream in Assault on Precinct 13 and crashed in The Car) and Charlie (Ike Eisenmann, who co-starred with Richards in the subsequent Witch Mountain films).

 After their old dog has been mysteriously run over, Bonnie and Charlie are targeted by the satanists, who, in the form of a harmless-seeming old fruit and vegetable seller, try and get the children to accept free apples; when that doesn’t work, they up the ante and offer them a free puppy.
 Still grieving for their recently deceased pet, the children obviously accept.
-On the basis of practically nothing, I’m going to interpret the apple as a metaphor for the pervasive original sins of the settlers who brought to the Americas the fucked-up Protestantism that proves so deadly for the film’s one representative of the continent‘s indigenous peoples: poor Maria the maid (Tina Menard), whose dislike of the new addition to the family leads to her coming a cropper after she lights one candle too many on her altar.
+On the basis of practically nothing, I’m going to interpret the apple as a metaphor for the pervasive original sins of the settlers who brought to the Americas the fucked-up Protestantism that proves so deadly for the film’s one representative of the continent‘s indigenous peoples: poor Maria the maid (Tina Menard), whose diffidence towards the new addition to the family leads to her coming a cropper after she lights one candle too many on her altar.
 Predictably, the Barrys seemingly give far less of a shit about Maria buying it than they did about their old dog.

 Before long, Lucky—yes, the Devil Dog is called Lucky—is making Crenna almost stick his face in a rotating lawnmower blade and has got the kids answering back and producing impressive satanic art with… is that blood?
 Oh thank heavens—it’s only red ink!
 After a surreal sequence where we watch Lucky possess her through a series of back-and-forth cuts, Betty becomes a chain-smoking, nude-swimming canine euthanasia advocate who’ll happily seduce school counselor Cliff Barnes from Dallas if it’ll stop Charlie from getting into trouble, and Mike is forced to admit—to his doctor?—that something is terrible wrong.